heritechie/map-boundary-editor/README.md

 - eligibility rules
 - geofencing configuration

+A common requirement in these use cases is a clear separation between **editable user input** and **non-editable reference boundaries**.

 Most teams end up rebuilding the same map drawing logic again and again, tightly coupled to a specific map provider.